Braintree, Massachusetts

-Braintree (/'breɪnˌtri/) is a town in Norfolk County, Massachusetts, United States.
-It is officially known as a town, but Braintree is a city with a mayor-council form of government, and it is considered a city under Massachusetts law.
+Braintree (/'breɪnˌtri/), officially the Town of Braintree, is a city in Norfolk County, Massachusetts, United States.
+It is officially known as a town, but Braintree is a city with a mayor–council form of government, and it is considered a city under Massachusetts law.
 The population was 39,143 at the 2020 census.
 It is part of the Greater Boston area, with access to the MBTA Red Line, and is a member of the Metropolitan Area Planning Council's South Shore Coalition.
 The first mayor of Braintree was Joe Sullivan, who served until January 2020.
 The current mayor of Braintree is Erin Joyce, who was elected in 2023, defeating incumbent Charles Kokoros.

 History

 Braintree was colonized in 1635 and incorporated in 1640.
 The town is named after the Essex town of Braintree.
 Its original area split to form the municipalities of Quincy (incorporated in 1792) and Randolph (incorporated in 1793) in the late eighteenth century, after which Randolph split to form the municipality of Holbrook (incorporated in 1872) eight decades later.
 Braintree was part of Suffolk County until the formation of Norfolk County in 1793.

 In 1888, the villages of Braintree and South Braintree were separate communities within the town of Braintree.

 In 1920, Braintree was the site of the murders that led to the trial of Sacco and Vanzetti.
 During that same decade, the town's population grew by more than 50%.

+In the period after World War II, several Irish American and Italian American families living in lower income portions of Boston moved to Braintree.